01 Dec The 2022 Holiday Guide to Your New Puppy or Kitten

 - If you’re adopting your new pet from a shelter, they’ll often send home a sample bag of the food your new pet is used to eating.
 If you don’t plan on continuing your pet on the same diet, mix a little of the food they’re used to with whatever new food you buy them.

 - Consult a veterinarian on which food is best for your new pet’s growth and development.
+Different breeds have different needs with large breeds of dogs needing different food from smaller dogs.
 Our veterinarians at PetWellClinic are experts in pet health and nutrition and can advise you on which pet food is best for your new four-legged friend when you bring them in for their first exam.

 - Collar, harness, ID Tags, and a leash